-where $X_{n}$ is the growth rate of individual $n$, $n$ is the mother of $2n$ (the new pole progeny cell) and $2n+1$ (the old pole progeny cell), $\nu$ is a distribution probability on $\mathbb{R}$, $\alpha_{0}, \alpha_{1}\in (-1,1)$; $\beta_{0}, \beta_{1}\in \mathbb{R}$ and $\big((\varepsilon_{2n}, \varepsilon_{2n+1}), n\geq 1\big)$ forms a sequence of i.i.d bivariate random variables with law $\mathcal{N}_{2}(0,\Gamma)$, where
+where $X_{n}$ is the growth rate of individual $n$, $n$ is the mother of $2n$ (the new pole progeny cell) and $2n+1$ (the old pole progeny cell), $\nu$ is a distribution probability on $\mathbb{R}$, $\alpha_{0}, \alpha_{1}\in(-1,1)$; $\beta_{0}, \beta_{1}\in \mathbb{R}$ and $ ((\varepsilon_{2n}, \varepsilon_{2n+1}), n\geq 1 )$ forms a sequence of i.i.d. bivariate random variables with law $\mathcal{N}_{2}(0,\Gamma)$, where

 The processes $(X_{n})$ defined by (\ref{bar11}) are typical examples of BMC which are called the first-order bifurcating autoregressive processes [BAR(1)].
 The BAR(1) processes are an adaptation of autoregressive processes, when the data have a binary tree structure.
 They were first introduced by Cowan and Staudte \cite{CS86} for cell lineage data where each individual in one generation gives rise to two offspring in the next generation.
 We will not discuss here extensions to $m$-ary tree, which follow more or less from the same method, or Markov chains on Galton--Watson trees that are left for an other study.

-In \cite{Guyon}, Guyon, after establishing the first results on the theory of BMC, gives laws of large numbers and central limit theorem for the least-square estimators $\hat{\theta}^{r}=(\hat{\alpha}_{0}^{r}, \hat{\beta}_{0}^{r}, \hat{\alpha}_{1}^{r}, \hat{\beta}_{1}^{r})$ of the 4-dimensional parameter $\theta=(\alpha_{0},\beta_{0},\alpha_{1},\beta_{1})$, (see section (\ref{Application}) for a more precise definition).
-He also gives some statistical tests which allow to test if the model is symmetric or not (roughly $\alpha_0=\alpha_1$ or not), and if the new pole and the old poles populations are even distinct in mean, which allows him to conclude a statistical evidence in aging in E. Coli.
-Let us also mention \cite{BerSapGég}, where Bercu \& Al. using the martingale approach give asymptotic analysis of the least squares estimators of the unknown parameters of a general asymmetric $p$th-order BAR processes.
+In \cite{Guyon}, Guyon, after establishing the first results on the theory of BMC, proves laws of large numbers and central limit theorem for the least-square estimators $\hat{\theta}^{r}=(\hat{\alpha}_{0}^{r}, \hat{\beta}_{0}^{r}, \hat{\alpha}_{1}^{r}, \hat{\beta}_{1}^{r})$ of the 4-dimensional parameter $\theta=(\alpha_{0},\beta_{0}, \alpha_{1},\beta_{1})$; see Section \ref{Application} for a more precise definition.
+He also gives some statistical tests which allow to check if the model is symmetric or not (roughly $\alpha_0=\alpha_1$ or not), and if the new pole and the old pole populations are even distinct in mean, which allows him to conclude a statistical evidence in aging in E. Coli.
+Let us also mention \cite{BerSapGeg}, where Bercu et al., using the martingale approach, give asymptotic analysis of the least squares estimators of the unknown parameters of a general asymmetric $p$th-order BAR processes.

 In this paper, we will give moderate deviation principle (MDP) for this estimator and the statistical tests done by Guyon.
-We will also give deviation inequalities for $\hat{\theta}^{r}-\theta$, which are important for a rigorous (non asymptotic) statistical study.
-This will be done in two cases: the gaussian case as described above and the case where the noise and the initial state $X_{1}$ are assumed to take values in a compact set.
-Note that the latter case implies that the BAR(1) process defined by (\ref{bar11}) values in compact set.
+We will also give deviation inequalities for $\hat{\theta}^{r}-\theta$, which are important for a rigorous (nonasymptotic) statistical study.
+This will be done in two cases: the Gaussian case as described above and the case where the noise and the initial state $X_{1}$ are assumed to take values in a compact set.
+Note that the latter case implies that the BAR(1) process defined by (\ref{bar11}) valued in compact set.